JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2344308" title="Boufarik">
 <param ve-entity eid="Q4092" title="Cape of Good Hope" aliases="Cap de Bonne Espérance">
 The Grasse-based [Chiris perfumerie](https://monumentum.fr/anciennes-parfumeries-chiris-pa00080934.html), founded by Antoine Chiris in 1768, provides a case study for the production of geranium oils.[^ref34] The artisanal factory initially specialized in manufacturing soaps, ointments, scented waters, and perfumes from aromatic plants.
-At midcentury, Chiris introduced “Geranium rosat” to their enterprise in Boufarik, Algeria.[^ref35] The c _Pelargonium graveolens_ In 1865, the enterprise build a cutting-edge 3,000 square meter factory in Boufarik's Saint-Marguerite domain, where pelargoniums and orange and eucalyptus trees were grown.[^ref36] The collection of photographs, at right, depicts workers engaged in the processes of cultivating, harvesting, and distilling pelargoniums to make rose-scented oils and other cosmetics.
+At midcentury, Chiris introduced “Geranium rosat” to their enterprise in Boufarik, Algeria.[^ref35] The common name “rose geranium” can refer to the species _Pelargonium graveolens_ or a group of cultivars derived from it.
+In 1865, the enterprise build a cutting-edge 3,000 square meter factory in Boufarik's Saint-Marguerite domain, where pelargoniums and orange and eucalyptus trees were grown.[^ref36] The collection of photographs, at right, depicts workers engaged in the processes of cultivating, harvesting, and distilling pelargoniums to make rose-scented oils and other cosmetics.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.k000417315">
 <param ve-storiiies id="091ed" title="Anonymous, photographs of pelargonium fields and floricultural industry, Algeria, Source gallica.bnf.fr / BnF">